 And since the Hamming weight of $\Epsilon_j^*$ is at most $\vartheta - w < (m - \eta)/2$, we can decode $\Epsilon_j^*$ uniquely from $\hE_j$ (again, under the running assumption that $j = j_w$).
 Thus, for every $\kappa$ such that $\Alpha(\beta_{\kappa,j}^{-1}) \ne 0$, we can recover the error value $\varepsilon_{\kappa,j}$ and subtract it from the respective entry of $\Upsilon$, thereby making $\RR$ a superset of the remaining symbol errors.
 The problem though is that we do not know the index $j_w$.
 Therefore, we apply the above process to \emph{every} nonzero column in $\hE$ with index $j \not\in \KK$.
 A decoding failure means that $j$ is certainly not $j_w$, and a decoding success for $j \ne j_w$ will just cause us to incorrectly change already corrupted-columns in $\Upsilon$, without introducing new erroneous columns.
 We can then proceed with the decoding of $\Upsilon$ as in Section~\ref{sec:decoding:t1:t2:t4}.

-Figure~\ref{fig:specialconfigurations} presents the implied decoding algorithm of a combination of errors of type~(T1), (T2), and~(T3), provided that the type-(T3) errors satisfy the assumptions laid out at the beginning of this section; as said earlier, these assumptions hold when $m \le d - \rho$ and the number of type-(T3) errors is at most~$3$.
-Steps~\ref{item:dec1}--\ref{item:dec3}, \ref{item:dec6a}, and~\ref{item:dec7}--\ref{item:dec8} in Figure~\ref{fig:specialconfigurations} are essentially applications of steps in Figures~\ref{fig:GRS} and~\ref{fig:allerasuredecoding}.
-Next, we analyze the complexity of the remaining steps in Figure~\ref{fig:specialconfigurations}, staring with Step~\ref{item:dec4a}.
+Fig.~\ref{fig:specialconfigurations} presents the implied decoding algorithm of a combination of errors of type~(T1), (T2), and~(T3), provided that the type-(T3) errors satisfy the assumptions laid out at the beginning of this section; as said earlier, these assumptions hold when $m \le d - \rho$ and the number of type-(T3) errors is at most~$3$.
+Steps~\ref{item:dec1}--\ref{item:dec3}, \ref{item:dec6a}, and~\ref{item:dec7}--\ref{item:dec8} in Fig.~\ref{fig:specialconfigurations} are essentially applications of steps in Figs.~\ref{fig:GRS} and~\ref{fig:allerasuredecoding}.
+Next, we analyze the complexity of the remaining steps in Fig.~\ref{fig:specialconfigurations}, starting with Step~\ref{item:dec4a}.
 A basis in echelon form of the left kernel of $\tS$ can be found using $O(d^2 m)$ operations in $F$, and from this basis we can compute $a(y)$ using $m$ applications of Euclid's algorithm, amounting to $O(d m^2)$ operations.
-The set $\RR$ can then be found in Step~\ref{item:dec4b} via Chien search, requiring $O \bigl( m n \cdot \min(d,m) \bigr)$ operations, followed by $O(d^2 m)$ operations to compute the matrix $\hS$ in Step~\ref{item:dec4c}.
-The complexity of Step~\ref{item:dec5} is dictated by Step~\ref{item:dec5b} therein which, with Chien search, can be implemented using $O(m^2 n)$ operations.
+The set $\RR$ can then be found in Step~\ref{item:dec4b} via a Chien search, requiring $O \bigl( m n \cdot \min(d,m) \bigr)$ operations, followed by $O(d^2 m)$ operations to compute the matrix $\hS$ in Step~\ref{item:dec4c}.
+The complexity of Step~\ref{item:dec5} is dictated by Step~\ref{item:dec5b} therein which, with a Chien search, can be implemented using $O(m^2 n)$ operations.
 Finally, Step~\ref{item:dec6b} requires $O \bigl( d (d+m) m \bigr)$ operations in $F$.
-In summary, the decoding complexity of the algorithm in Figure~\ref{fig:specialconfigurations} amounts to $O \bigl( (d+m)m n \bigr)$ operations for syndrome computation and the Chien search, and $O \bigl( d(d+m)m \bigr)$ operations for the other steps.
+In summary, the decoding complexity of the algorithm in Fig.~\ref{fig:specialconfigurations} amounts to $O \bigl( (d+m)m n \bigr)$ operations for syndrome computation and the Chien search, and $O \bigl( d(d+m)m \bigr)$ operations for the other steps.